 Here are four ways to prepare your child for the initial vaccine or a booster shot.

 1. Plan around important events.

 When it comes to the COVID-19 vaccine, timing is important.
 While many people have no side effects, or just a sore arm, it’s not unusual to experience fever, chills and fatigue for a day or two after getting the vaccine, especially the second dose.
-For that reason, you’ll want to avoid scheduling a vaccine appointment the day before a final exam, dance recital, travel, or even an important sporting event, just in case.
+For that reason, you’ll want to avoid scheduling a vaccine appointment the day before a big test, dance recital, travel, or even an important sporting event, just in case.

 But don’t delay for long—getting the COVID-19 virus can keep you away from important events for much longer.